dialoa/statement/sample.md

 line length of a text paragraph in LaTeX.]
 Should be empty style:

 ::: statement
 This material is indented left and right.
+To see this we add a very long line that will need to be broken at some point or other.

 The second paragraph has a first line indent.
 :::